mjtiv/VADT/README.md

 **Last Update**: Feb 02, 2021
 **Creation Data**: May 27, 2018

-### Currently the program is in beta-phase and a manuscript drafted for submission.
-Please feel free to use, but please cite the github for the time period until it is published.
+### Please cite the following paper https://www.nature.com/articles/s41598-021-83459-8 if you use VADT in your research work.

 ## Program Description